jasonrandrews/arm-software-developers/content/en/docs/AFA/accessing_and_installing_tools.md

 Users who do not yet have access to UBL licenses will have FlexLM licenses.
 You should set the environment variable `ARMLMD_LICENSE_FILE` to map to the location of your license server.
 Contact your AFA adminstration team for information on your internal license server.
 Arm expects all FlexLM licenses to be removed from AFA programs by end of 2023.

 `export ARMLMD_LICENSE_FILE port@hostname`

-*Was this article helpful?
-Please let us know with feedback*